open-horizon/open-horizon.github.io/docs/anax/docs/deploying_services_cluster.md

 ---
 copyright: Contributors to the Open Horizon project
-years: 2022 - 2025
+years: 2022 - 2026
-title: Deploying services to an edge cluster
+title: Deploying services to your edge cluster
 description: Documentation for Deploying services to an edge cluster
-lastupdated: 2025-05-03
+lastupdated: 2026-01-30
-nav_order: 3
+nav_order: 20
-parent: Edge clusters
+parent: Agent (anax)
 ---

-# Deploying services to an edge cluster
+# Deploying services to your edge cluster

 ## How to deploy services to an edge cluster
 {: #deploying_services}